 Limited Accuracy

 Although DIY mold kits provide rudimentary insight, professional inspections are more likely to be reliable.
-For example, the air sampling component of a DIY kit is not likely to obtain an accurate sample of airborne spores.
-Such tests generally can’t also determine what may be lurking behind walls within appliances or growing underneath flooring.
+For example, the air quality testing sampling component of a DIY kit is not expected to obtain an accurate sample of airborne spores.
+Such tests generally can’t determine what may be lurking behind walls within appliances or growing underneath flooring.

 No Remediation Guidance

 Once you find mold using a DIY kit, you are left to decide what to do next.
-Unlike professional mold inspectors, DIY kits do not guide how to remove the mold or prevent it from returning.
+Unlike professional mold inspectors, DIY kits do not guide how to remove the mold or give prevention tips from returning.
 For larger infestations or hidden mold, it is often necessary to hire a remediation specialist to address the problem safely.

 Comparing Mold Inspectors vs. DIY Kits